 The action and expression principle contains three guidelines:

-Providing options for physical actions includes varying the methods for response and navigation and optimizing access to tools and assistive technologies.
-This gives the student the opportunity to physically participate in the current task with the options you provide regardless of any disability or preferences.
+Designing options for interaction includes varying the methods for response and navigation and optimizing access to tools and assistive technologies.
+This gives the student the opportunity to participate in the current task with the options you provide regardless of any disability or preferences.
 Providing a computer for a student to respond by typing instead of writing by hand is a common example of this guideline but it could also allow for additional time on tasks to allow for the differences in student abilities.

 Expression and Communication

-Providing options for executive function is a lynchpin in the process of developing an expert learner.
+Designing options for strategy development is a lynchpin in the process of developing learner agency.
 CAST states that “these capabilities allow humans to overcome impulsive, short-term reactions to their environment and instead to set long-term goals, plan effective strategies for reaching those goals, monitor their progress, and modify strategies as needed.
 In short, they allow learners to take advantage of their environment”.
 This is where you will help your students set appropriate goals, make plans and strategies and monitor their progress.
-Multiple means for action and expression graphic

 Dr. Todd Rose shares a great personal example of his strategy of improving his executive function in a video clip on the action and expression page of the free ebook from CAST.
 In the video he explains how he had a very low working memory function which led to him always doing poorly in school.
 He tried compensating for this by writing notes on paper or his hand.
 He would end up having too many paper notes, everywhere, with no system of organization.
 It never amounted to anything successful until he developed a system in a digital and analog task manager that he could trust.
 He adds “that the use of tools to amplify our abilities is uniquely human” and that “we use tools in every part of our lives except education...but it is the same”.
 The action and expression principle helps us help our students find the right tools for them to succeed.